Derived categories of flips and cubic hypersurfaces: A fully faithfulness criterion for EZ-type functors

 for every fiber~$P$ of~$\pi$, so \cref{prop:FF} applies as soon as~$n>m$ and one obtains fully faithful functors

 for~$\beta \in \mathbb{Z}$, as in \cite[theorem~4.1(ii)]{MR3811590}, which is one of the ingredients for the Krug--Ploog--Sosna semiorthogonal decomposition.

-A particularly relevant example for this paper is given by taking~$Y\coloneqq S\times S$ with~$S$ a smooth projective variety, and~$G=\mu_2$ acting via transposition; in this case~$X \cong \hilbtwo[S]$. \begin{proposition}[Krug--Ploog--Sosna] Let~$S$ be a smooth projective variety of dimension~$n\geq 2$.
+A particularly relevant example for this paper is given by taking~$Y\coloneqq S\times S$ with~$S$ a smooth projective variety, and~$G=\mu_2$ acting via transposition; in this case~$X \cong \hilbtwo[S]$.
+The following result is a specific case of \cite[theorem~4.1(ii)]{MR3811590} with $m=2$. \begin{proposition}[(Krug--Ploog--Sosna)] Let~$S$ be a smooth projective variety of dimension~$n\geq 2$.
 Then there exists a semiorthogonal decomposition

 \end{proposition}